hritu8/react-assignment/assignment_2/theory.md

   HMR(hot module replacement)
   minification -> reduces the number of line of code .
-                  Minification reduces the file size of your output bundles by removing whitespace, renaming variables to shorter names, and many other optimizations. tree shaking -> removal of unwanted line of code or unused code image optimisation caching -> it caches everything it build and saves the time  at the time of rebuild by building the new file .
+                  Minification reduces the file size of your output bundles by removing whitespace, renaming variables to shorter names, and many other optimizations.

+  tree shaking -> removal of unwanted line of code or unused code.
+  diff: tree shaking focuses on removing unused modules or functions from the codebase, while minification focuses on reducing the size of the code by removing unnecessary characters and optimizing its structure. image optimisation. caching -> it caches everything it build and saves the time  at the time of rebuild by building the new file .
 ----------------------------------------------------------------